 Other AM Sector exhibitors help users manage affordability by increasing productivity.
 SPEE3D (IMTS booth: 433027) developed a process called Cold Metal Spray technology that uses compressed air to propel aluminum, aluminum bronze, or copper metal powders at supersonic velocity.
 The kinetic energy of striking the target fuses the particles into a homogenous solid with an integrity that exceeds that of cast parts and approaches that of forged parts (integrity has been confirmed through extensive testing).
 The SPEE3D process is 100 to 1000 times faster than DMLS and does not require post-printing curing because there is no need for a binder.

 When it comes to high-speed direct digital production of non-metallic parts, the Figure 4® technology platform from 3D Systems (IMTS booth: 433104) enables tool-less alternatives to traditional injection molding or urethane casting processes with direct digital production of precision plastic parts, as well as ultra-fast same-day rapid prototyping.
 The solution is scalable with modular, expandable capacity to meet present and future needs.

 Moreover, IMTS 2022 features AM technology throughout the show.
-Look for hybrid systems in the Metal Removal Pavilion, new tooling specifically for AM in the Tooling & Workholding Pavilion, breakthrough software in Control/CAD-CAM Pavilion and metrology solutions for inspecting internal structures in the Quality Assurance Pavilion.
+Look for hybrid systems in the Metal Removal Sector, new tooling specifically for AM in the Tooling & Workholding Sector, breakthrough software in Control/CAD-CAM Sector and metrology solutions for inspecting internal structures in the Quality Assurance Sector.

 Register now for IMTS 2022, which runs from Sept.
 12-17 at Chicago's McCormick Place.Find More at IMTS